Demna Gvasalia leaves cult favorite Vetements

 Head designer Demna Gvasalia is leaving cult favorite Vetements

-What do you do when the brand you founded just five years ago has reached iconic status worldwide?
+What do you do when the brand you founded just five years ago achieves cult status worldwide?
 You leave it behind.

-Demna Gvasalia announced Monday that he is stepping down as head designer of cult streetwear label Vetements.
+Demna Gvasalia announced Monday that he is stepping down as head designer of streetwear label Vetements.

 In a statement released to Women's Wear Daily, the 38-year-old designer said: "I started Vetements because I was bored of fashion, and against all odds fashion did change once and forever since Vetements appeared and it also opened a new door for so many.